Konkan Railway zone: Passenger

 The route is popular with passengers due to its connectivity with regions hitherto inaccessible by rail and the substantial time savings for travellers between western and southern India.
 Several trains which had taken circuitous routes ran on the Konkan Railway, reducing running time.
 The first of these was the Mumbai-Mangalore Netravati Express later extended to Trivandrum, which was diverted to the Konkan Railway on 1 March 1998; this was followed by the Thiruvananthapuram Rajdhani Express on 1 April of that year.
 The Matsyagandha Express, running from Lokmanya Tilak Terminus to Mangalore, began service on 1 May 1998.
 The Hazrat Nizamuddin-Mangalore Mangala Express was diverted to the route and extended to Ernakulam Junction on 1 August 1998.
 The Pune-Ernakulam Junction Express was introduced on 25 February 1999.
 The Marusagar Express, which runs between Jaipur and Ernakulam Junction and was extended to Ajmer via the Konkan Railway, began service on 12 October 2001.
 The Jan Shatabdi Express was flagged off between Mumbai and Madgaon (the longest-running Jan Shatabdi) on 16 April 2002 to commemorate Indian Railways' 150th anniversary.
 On 1 February 2008, a Garib Rath Express between the Thiruvananthapuram Central and Lokmanya Tilak Terminus began service.

 The Tejas Express is the first semi-high-speed, fully air-conditioned train fleet introduced by Indian Railways, with modern on-board facilities.
-Its inaugural run was on 24 May 2017 from Mumbai's Chhatrapati Shivaji Terminus to Madgaon Junction railway station in Goa.
-It covered 552 km (342 mi) in eight hours and 30 minutes.
+Its inaugural run was on 24 May 2017 from Mumbai's Chhatrapati Shivaji Terminus to Karmali in Goa, which was later extended to Madgaon Junction railway station.
+It coveres 581 km (361 mi) in eight hours and 50 minutes.

 The Mumbai CSMT–Madgaon Vande Bharat Express semi-high-speed train, was also introduced by Indian Railways, with modern on-board facilities.
 Its inaugural run was on 27 June 2023 from Mumbai's Chhatrapati Shivaji Terminus to Madgaon Junction railway station in Goa.
-It covers 581 km (361 mi) in eight hours.
+It covers 581 km (361 mi) in 7:45 hours outside Monsoon period and in 10 hours during Monsoon.